merqurio/merqurio.github.io/_posts/2023-07-19-life-after-series-a-the-challenges-of-scaling-people-and-tech.md

 ---
 layout: post
-title: "Scaling Up: Engineering, Team, and Strategy Through IOMED’s Series A"
+title: "Life After Series A: The Challenges of Scaling People and Tech"
 date: 2023-07-19 09:00:00 +0100
 tags:
   - scaling